JackEdTaylor/expra-wise25/lecture/general/CoC.md

 ## Attribution
-Thanks and credits go the [Montreal Brainhack School]() for providing the CoC, this CoC is based on.
+Thanks and credits go the [Montreal Brainhack School](https://school-brainhack.github.io/coc/) for providing the CoC that this CoC is based on.